TheLat/MemoryManager/README.md

 ```
 Pointer<object, 1> Variable;
 ```
-You can replace the number with any number, though must be a constant and must be greater than 0.
+You can replace the number with any number, though must be a constant and must be positive.
 This number will be the initial size of the array.
-TODO:  Handle dynamic arrays of length 0.
+If this number is 0, it will be treated as a null pointer and can't be allocated.
 ```
 T& operator[] (int i)
 ```